Collections containing primary materials on railroads.

 These are newspaper clippings, maps, miscellaneous items, and photographs pertaining to lead mining and related railroad development in the Old Lead Belt, principally of St. Francois and Madison counties in southeastern Missouri.
 The material is arranged in topical and biographical series.

-Paper read at the Dunworkin Club concerning the early organization and construction of the Atchison, Topeka and Santa Fe Railroad.
+Paper read by W. C. Hoad at the Dunworkin Club concerning the early organization and construction of the Atchison, Topeka and Santa Fe Railroad.
 Discusses difficulties, race to Colorado state line, federal land grant, campaign to colonize land, and Kansas.

 Holladay-Klotz Land and Lumber Company, Account Book, 1906, (R1256)